fedotxxl/thedocs-start/docs/search.md

 <!--tags: help, start -->

 # Searching
+As you might notice we've got a little bit different approach to documentation management.
+We don't force to create structure, link chapters and etc.
+Documentation for us is just an information.
+This information should be found by typing search request - just the same as googling something.
+You've got different options to make document easily searchable.
+Let's get familiar with them.

+## Intro
 Did you type full file path (`search.md`) to open this document?
 Did you selected it by mouse?
 There are other much more simple options to find documents.
 You can find this document by typing `se` | `help` | `search start` | `action`.
 Why?
 Let's figure it out.